Agenda

 Box lunches will be available.

-Influencing policy and politics in a post-COVID landscape
+Influencing policy and politics in an uncertain landscape

-Cristina Batt, Senior Vice President, Federal Policy, HANYS
+Cristina Freyre Batt, Senior Vice President, Federal Policy, HANYS

 Amy Nickson, Senior Vice President, State Policy, HANYS

 The COVID-19 pandemic placed extraordinary stress on healthcare systems.
-Today, New York’s hospitals remain in crisis.
-They face a national healthcare worker shortage, unprecedented expense increases, fewer places to safely discharge patients, stagnant infrastructure and market changes that leave hospitals increasingly serving only the sickest and most vulnerable patients.
+Five years later, New York’s hospitals remain in crisis.
+They face a national healthcare worker shortage, unprecedented expense increases, fewer places to safely discharge patients, stagnant infrastructure, market changes that leave hospitals increasingly serving only the sickest and most vulnerable patients, and political uncertainty at the federal and state levels.

 With just over half of New Yorkers covered by Medicare or Medicaid, state and federal policymakers play an outsized role in how patients receive care and how providers are reimbursed.
 Health plan behavior, an aging population, multi-generational consumer demands and cost pressures continue to rapidly shift how and where healthcare is delivered.